mitrisdev/d54/README.md

 On April 20, 2012, MIT hackers installed a game similar to Tetris using the windows of the MIT Green Building (Building 54) as pixels.
 The game (named MITris) was controlled from a wooden box placed outside of the building and could be played by members of the MIT community and the public.
 The Green Building display was originally installed in a separate hack, displaying an American flag on the building to commemorate the tenth anniversary of the September 11, 2001 attacks.

 We've decided to release some of the software used to run the hack.
-Our goal in doing this is to inspire the world at large to create interesting games or visualizations or just about anything.
+Our goal in doing this is to inspire the world at large to create interesting games, visualizations, or just about anything.
 If we see something cool enough, we'll try to find a chance to run your code.

 ## Technical Information ##